k0zal/nc/README.md

 A couple places where the Figma and the written spec didn't quite match:

-- **Countdown format** — The Figma shows "20 days, 3 h, 15m, 10s" (space before "h" but not "m" or "s").
-Looked like a typo in the Figma, so I went with consistent spacing like the spec describes.
+- **Countdown format** — The written spec shows "3 days, 15 h, 20 m, 5 s" (spaces before all units) but the Figma shows "20 days, 3 h, 15m, 10s" (no space before "m" or "s").
+Went with the Figma since that's what the design actually shows.
 - **Date input** — The Figma shows a plain text field for the date.
 I used a native date picker instead because it's better UX and prevents invalid input.
 Felt like the right call for a real app.

 ## Known Quirk